DraftKings debuts on Wall Street amid sports world lockdown

 BOSTON (AP) — Sports daily fantasy and betting website DraftKings made its stock market debut Friday against a backdrop of a near-complete shutdown of athletic competition across the globe due to the coronavirus pandemic.

-The gamble appeared to pay off, with the Boston-based company’s shares jumping 10% in afternoon trading.
+The gamble appeared to pay off, with the Boston-based company’s shares closing up 10.4% in their first day of trading.

 DraftKings’ move to Wall Street was sealed Thursday after shareholders of a blank-check company, Diamond Eagle Acquisition Corp., approved a merger.
 Blank check companies typically are publicly traded but have no operations of their own and aim to acquire or merge with others.